OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 ][
   *Key idea*: Use branching to decompose a large network into smaller, tractable pieces.

-  *The right measure*: Tree-width of the tensor network (contraction complexity).
+  *The right measure*: "Tree-width" of the tensor network (contraction complexity).

   *Left*: Traditional *slicing* — branch on one variable at a time.